Jordan Stolz

-Jordan Stolz (born May 21, 2004) is an American professional speed skater.
-At the 2023 World Single Distances Speed Skating Championships, Stolz won the 500m to become the youngest single distance world champion in history.
+Jordan Stolz (born May 21, 2004) is an American long track speed skater and Olympic gold medalist.
+At the 2023 World Single Distances Speed Skating Championships, Stolz won the 500 meters to become the youngest single distance world champion in history.
 He also became the first male skater to win three individual gold medals at a single World Single Distances Speed Skating Championships, a feat he repeated in 2024.

 At the 2024 World Allround Speed Skating Championships, he won the gold medal in his World Allround Speed Skating Championships debut, breaking the world record for the big combination, and became the youngest male World Allround champion in 46 years.

+At the 2026 Winter Olympics, Stolz won gold medals in the 500 meters and 1000 meters, setting Olympic records in both events, and won silver in the 1500 meters.
+This was the second-best medals performance by an American in a single Olympic Winter Games in history, behind only Eric Heiden's five gold medals in 1980.

-At the junior level, Stolz also won gold medals in the 500m, 1000m, and 1500m at the 2023 World Junior Speed Skating Championships, becoming the first person to win titles in three separate distances at the Senior and Junior World Championships in the same year.
+At the junior level, Stolz also won gold medals in the 500 meters, 1000 meters, and 1500 meters at the 2023 World Junior Speed Skating Championships, becoming the first person to win titles in three separate distances at the Senior and Junior World Championships in the same year.

-He currently holds four junior world records (500m, 1000m, 1500m, Mini Combination) and two senior world records (1000m, Big Combination).
+He currently holds three junior world records (500 meters, 1000 meters, mini combination) and two senior world records (1000 meters, big combination).

 Early life

-Stolz was born on May 21, 2004, in West Bend, Wisconsin, the son of dental hygenist Jane and police officer Dirk Stolz, originally from Germany.
-Stolz was 5 years old when he saw the 2010 Winter Olympics in Vancouver on television.
+Stolz was born on May 21, 2004, in West Bend, Wisconsin, the son of dental hygienist Jane and police officer Dirk Stolz, originally from Germany.
+His parents also worked in taxidermy and owned a moose farm as well.

+Stolz credited Apolo Anton Ohno's and Shani Davis's successes at the 2010 Winter Olympics in Vancouver as inspiration to initially take up skating at the age of 5.
+He acknowledged that had he not seen the television coverage of the 2010 Olympic Winter Games, he would not have been in the sport of speed skating.
 Stolz was motivated to try skating after being excited from seeing the speed skaters travelling fast on the ice.
 His father Dirk bought skates for both Jordan and his elder daughter, Hannah.

 Dirk was very enthusiastic about his children skating and installed outdoor lighting at the family backyard pond so that both Jordan and his sister could skate at all hours.

-Stolz credited Apolo Anton Ohno's and Shani Davis's successes at the 2010 Winter Olympics in Vancouver as inspiration to initially take up skating at the age of 5.
-Stolz acknowledged that had he not seen the television coverage of the 2010 Olympic Winter Games, Stolz would not have been in the sport of speed skating.
 Dirk said that the family would do short track until both Jordan and Hannah "got too fast".